OFS/ofs.github.io/hw/d5005/reference_manuals/ofs_fim/mnl_fim_ofs_d5005.md

 ## **11 External Memory Interface (EMIF)**
 <a name="emif"></a>

-There are four DDR4 external memory interfaces on the Intel OFS EA FIM that targets the Intel FPGA PAC D5005 FIM for each of the four DDR4 banks (DDR4a, DDR4b, DDR4c, and DDR4d).
+There are four DDR4 external memory interfaces on the OFS EA FIM that targets the Intel FPGA PAC D5005 FIM for each of the four DDR4 banks (DDR4a, DDR4b, DDR4c, and DDR4d).
 Two of the DDR4 external memory interfaces and the associated clocks are directly exposed to AFU except for two Avalon Memory Mapped pipeline bridges to facilitate timing closure across PR boundary.
 The Avalon Memory Mapped interfaces of each external memory interface are connected to an Avalon-MM pipeline bridge (avmm_bridge) in the FIM, which is then connected to another Avalon-MM pipeline bridge in the PR or AFU region.
 An AFU should use the USER_CLK associated with a memory interface when interfacing with the memory interface for better timing performance.